- All Barristers

 UKAD v Dr Richard Freeman; Dr Richard Freeman v GMC (on appeal)

-Presently representing Dr Richard Freeman, former Team Sky and British Cycling doctor, in his anti-doping case before the National Anti-Doping Panel.
-Simon is also being led by Mary O'Rourke QC in Dr Freeman's appeal of his erasure from the medical register
+Represented Dr Richard Freeman, former Team Sky and British Cycling doctor, in his anti-doping case before the National Anti-Doping Panel.
+Simon also appeared for Dr Freeman in his appeal against erasure from the medical register.

 -